nicklockwood/layout/README.md

 *Q. Do I really have to write my layouts in XML?*

 > You can create `LayoutNode`s manually in code, but XML is the recommended approach for now.
-I'm exploring other options such as other formats and GUI tools.
+I'm exploring other options, such as alternative formats and GUI tools.